 Now, if you play your chosen voice recording and press one of the colored buttons at the top of the small window, it will save a print of the voice.
 In the image below, the red line represents a print of a good quality voice recording, with a nice long line from the low frequencies all the way to the high frequencies – with all the frequency ranges included.
 In contrast, the blue line shows us a poor quality recording, because it’s missing pretty much all of the high frequencies (this is often the case with recordings recorded over Zoom).

 How To Make Poor Quality Voice Sound Better?

-First of all, you can analyse it a little closer by selecting a section of silence and going into the Effects Menu > Amplitude and Compression, then Normalise it to 98.8% – you’ll now be able to see just how noisy the background is.
+First of all, you can analyze it a little closer by selecting a section of silence and going into the Effects Menu > Amplitude and Compression, then Normalize it to 98.8% – you’ll now be able to see just how noisy the background is.